ShubhrangiD/BREAST-CANCER-AWARENESS/README.md

 ## Features

-- Informative pages about breast cancer
+- Informative Pages: Detailed information about breast cancer, including symptoms, risk factors, prevention, and treatment.
-- Breast Cancer Prediction system
+- Breast Cancer Prediction System: Uses machine learning to predict the likelihood of breast cancer based on user input.
-- Interactive forum for discussions
+- Interactive Forum: A place for community discussions and support.
-- Data visualization in shades of pink and white
+- Data Visualization: Displays data visualizations in shades of pink and white.
-- Customizable and attractive UI with images and cards
+- Attractive UI: Customizable and appealing user interface with images and cards.
-- Connected pages for "About Breast Cancer," "Patient Resources," and "Research"
+- Search Functionality: Search bar in the navigation bar for easy access to information.
-- Search functionality in the navigation bar
+- Resource Pages: Connected pages for "About Breast Cancer," "Patient Resources," and "Research."

 ## Setup and Installation